JLouback/JLouback.github.io/_posts/2015-5-1-getting-into-google.markdown

 As part of my [Brazil Scientific Mobility Masters Cohort Program](http://www.iie.org/Programs/Brazil-Scientific-Mobility) (what a mouthful), I have to engage in research or an internship related to my field of study during the summer - no 3 month vacation.
 This isn't as terrible as it sounds, particularly if you consider my summer will be spent working at Google.

-Yes Google.
-The white whale of many techies, myself included.

-Of course, you don't get that sought after offer letter before going through quite a battery of "entrance exams".
+You don't get that much desired offer letter before going through quite a battery of "entrance exams".
 The selection process isn't easy - or at least I didn't think so.
-I thought I'd write about the two things I concerned myself the most about: the timeline and the technical interviews.
+I thought I'd write about somthing I concerned myself much about: the admission timeline.
 Hopefully this can be of help to people currently going through the process or for those who'd like to know what they're getting into.

 ## The Timeline